sonbachmi/son-datachat/README.md

 - `npm install`
 - `npm run dev`

 To provide API for the app, you also need to run a local version of the _Fastapi_ server as mentioned above.
+Or you can just use the existing public server by changing the URL in the `.env`, or copy from `env.production`.

 Feel free to review the running demos and the source code.
 Documentation is made where useful in the code to help follow my thought process while developing.
 The `git` history may also help on that.